syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Change the orientation of the PDF document

-You can change the orientation of a page in a PDF document by using the [PdfDocument.pageSettings.orientation](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfPageSettings/orientation.html) property.
+Change the orientation of a page in a PDF document by using the [PdfDocument.pageSettings.orientation](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfPageSettings/orientation.html) property.

 To change the page orientation, you need to export the `SfDataGrid` to `PdfGrid` using the `exportToPdfGrid` method and draw the exported `PdfGrid` into a `PdfDocument`.